 The text on this page was automatically translated and hence may differ from the original.
 No rights can be derived from this translation.

-In December 2018, a consortium consisting of the Eindhoven University of Technology (TU/e), the Technical University of Munich (TUM), Dialogic, and various independent experts was selected by the Joint Research Centre of the European Commission to carry out a pilot project in the field of essentiality checks of Standard Essential Patents (SEPs).
+In December 2018, a consortium consisting of the Eindhoven University of Technology (TU/e), the Technical University of Munich (TUM), Dialogic, and various independent experts was selected by the Joint Research Centre of the European Commission to conduct a pilot project in the field of essentiality checks of Standard Essential Patents (SEPs).

-Want to learn more?
+Want to know more?
 Contact Rudi Bekkers.